Douglas Adams: Education

 Adams attended Primrose Hill Primary School in Brentwood.
-At the age of nine, he passed the entrance exam for Brentwood School.
-He attended the prep school from 1959 to 1964, then the main school until December 1970.
-Adams was 6 ft tall by the age of 12, and stopped growing at 6 ft 5 in.
-His form master, Frank Halford, said that Adams's height had made him stand out and that he had been self-conscious about it.
-His ability to write made him well-known in the school.
-Adams became the only student ever to be awarded a ten out of ten by Halford for creative writing – something he remembered for the rest of his life, particularly when facing writer's block.
+He entered the prep school for Brentwood School in September 1959.
+Adams felt isolated at school because of his large stature; he was 6 ft tall by the age of 12, and stopped growing at 6 ft 5 in.
+His form master Frank Halford had a profound influence on him.
+Adams was the only student to be awarded 10/10 by Halford for creative writing – something Adams remembered for the rest of his life, particularly when facing writer's block.